William Contreras Player Props: Brewers vs. Pirates

-William Contreras -- batting .289 with three doubles, a triple, three walks and five RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Osvaldo Bido on the mound, on June 30 at 7:05 PM ET.
+After batting .263 with two doubles, a triple, three walks and five RBI in his past 10 games, William Contreras and the Milwaukee Brewers take on the Pittsburgh Pirates (who will hand the ball to Johan Oviedo) at 4:05 PM ET on Saturday.

-In his most recent appearance, he reached base in both of his plate appearances against the Mets.
+In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Pirates.

 William Contreras Game Info & Props vs. the Pirates